Berlin

 Apartments Rosenthal Residence

-Apartment residence in historic Mitte, halfway between a charming hotel and upscale Airbnb.
+Residence apartments in historic Mitte, midway between a boutique hotel and upscale Airbnb.

-Apartments Rosenthal Residence occupies a typical Berlin building on Rosenthaler Straße, a lively artery of the Mitte between Hackescher Markt and Torstraße.
-We are here in a hybrid formula: apartments with equipped kitchens, discreet hotel service, total freedom.
+Apartments Rosenthal Residence occupies a typical Berlin building on Rosenthaler Straße, a lively artery of Mitte between Hackescher Markt and Torstraße.
+We're here in a hybrid formula: apartments with equipped kitchens, discreet hotel service, total freedom.
 The spaces are contemporary, light parquet floors, generous ceiling heights, windows overlooking the street or inner courtyards.
-The Booking score of 9,1/10 on 1 688 reviews reflects the reliability of the address, favoured by families and long stays.
-From 255 € per night, it's good value for central Berlin, especially if travelling in a group.
-No restaurant on site, but the neighbourhood is packed with tables within two minutes' walk.
+The Booking rating of 9.1/10 from 1,688 reviews reflects the reliability of the address, popular with families and long stays.
+From 255 € a night, it's good value for central Berlin, especially if travelling in a group.
+No restaurant on site, but the neighbourhood is full of tables within two minutes' walk.

 What makes this hotel unique